ICE-Score: Instructing Large Language Models to Evaluate Code: Abstract

 \section{Abstract}

 Recent advancements in the field of natural language generation have facilitated the use of large language models to assess the quality of generated text.
-Although these models have shown promising results in tasks such as machine translation and summarization, their applicability in code generation tasks remains limited without human involvement.
+Although these models have shown promising results in tasks such as machine translation and summarization, their applicability in code intelligence tasks remains limited without human involvement.
 The complexity of programming concepts required for such tasks makes it difficult to develop evaluation metrics that align with human judgment.
-Token-matching-based metrics, such as BLEU, have demonstrated weak correlations with human practitioners in code generation tasks.
-Moreover, the utilization of human-written test suites to evaluate functional correctness can be challenging in domains with low resources.
-To overcome these obstacles, we propose a new evaluation framework based on the GPT-3.5 (\texttt{GPT-3.5-turbo}), for code generation assessments.
-Our framework addresses the limitations of existing approaches by achieving superior correlations with functional correctness and human preferences, without the need for test oracles or references.
-We evaluate the efficacy of our framework on two different aspects (\textbf{human preference} and \textbf{execution success}) and four programming languages, comparing its performance with the state-of-the-art CodeBERTScore metric, which relies on a pre-trained model.
-Our results demonstrate that our framework surpasses CodeBERTScore, delivering high levels of accuracy and consistency across various programming languages and tasks.
-We also make our evaluation framework and datasets available to the public at \textbf{\url{https://github.com/terryyz/llm-code-eval}}, encouraging further research in the evaluation of code generation.\footnote{Confession: Prompt engineering is all you need, as of now.}
+Token-matching-based metrics, such as BLEU, have demonstrated weak correlations with human practitioners in code intelligence tasks.
+Moreover, utilizing human-written test suites to evaluate functional correctness can be challenging in domains with low resources.
+To overcome these obstacles, we propose \texttt{ICE-Score}, a new evaluation metric via instructing large language models (LLMs) for code assessments.
+Our metric addresses the limitations of existing approaches by achieving superior correlations with functional correctness and human preferences, without the need for test oracles or references.
+We evaluate the efficacy of our metric on two different aspects (\textit{human preference} and \textit{execution success}) and four programming languages.
+Our results demonstrate that our metric surpasses state-of-the-art metrics for code generation, delivering high levels of accuracy and consistency across various programming languages and tasks.
+We also make our evaluation metric and datasets available to the public\footnote{\url{https://github.com/terryyz/ice-score}}, encouraging further research in evaluating code intelligence tasks.